 - Load test.
 On the other hand, load tests measure how your site performs when it has to load more resources and deal with heightened traffic.

 - Stress test.
 Finally, this kind of test combines the first two.
 It begins by loading your site with minimal traffic and resources, and increases the load over a set period of time, giving you a real-world look at how your site fares under pressure.

 As you can see, while these terms are often used interchangeably, they actually mean very different things.
-With that in mind, let’s focusing on exploring the best website speed tests available.
+With that in mind, let’s focusing on exploring the best website speed test tool options available.

 The Best Website Speed Tests

-As such, we encourage you to use multiple speed testing tools to help you gauge the true performance of your website.
+As such, we encourage you to use multiple speed testing tools to help you gauge the true site performance.
 All of the following options will be excellent resources.